cookiecutter/cookiecutter-django/CONTRIBUTING.md

     $ tox -e py39

-This will run py.test with the python3.9 interpreter, for example.
+This will run pytest with the python3.9 interpreter, for example.

 To run a particular test with tox for against your current Python version: